gSchool/populatron_javascript/README.md

 - Refactor code into testable units
 - Isolate and mock dependencies that use IO
 - Isolate application from entry point
-- Use sinon to mock functions
+- Use jest to mock functions
 - Use behavior-based and state-based testing techniques

 ## Rationale